octue/terraform-octue-twined-core/README.md

     before using the module
   - All other required google cloud APIs are enabled automatically by the module

-## Credentials
+## Authentication
-The module needs to authenticate with google cloud before it can be used.
+The module needs to authenticate with google cloud before it can be used:

 1. Create a service account for Terraform and assign it the `editor` and `owner` basic IAM permissions
-2. Download a JSON key file for this service account
+2. Download a JSON key file for the service account
 3. If using Terraform Cloud, follow [these instructions](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference#using-terraform-cloud). before deleting the key file from your computer
 4. If not using Terraform Cloud, follow [these instructions](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference#authentication-configuration) or use another [authentication method](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference#authentication).

-# Destruction
+## Destruction
 > [!WARNING]
 > If the `deletion_protection` input is set to `true`, it must first be set to `false` in a `terraform apply` run before
 > running `terraform destroy`.
 Not doing this can lead to a state needing targeted Terraform commands and/or manual